baublet/w8mngr-legacy/README.md

 I'm not accepting contributions without very good reasoning at the moment.
 I'm using this as a learning project, so open an issue that hints at the problem, point me toward a solution or two, and I will address it.

-# Deploy and Development Aliases
+# Deploy and Development Aliases and Environment Variables

 For testing and deployment, you need the following environment variables set: